Akash20x/My_Jupyter_Notebooks/README.md

 # My_Jupyter_Notebooks
-Collection of python and machine learning codes for practice
+Collection of python and machine learning projects and also codes for practice